Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Theoretical Formalism

 Bearing these assumptions in mind, we define the power spectrum estimator using the following expression:

-where \(I\) represents the brightness temperature map of the sky, $A$ represents the primary beam, $\Psi$ represents the frequency taper, \(\mathcal{M}\) is the cosmological region of space for which the power spectrum is being constructed, \(V_\mathcal{M}\) is the cosmological volume of that region, \(\bold{r} = (r_x, r_y, r_\parallel)\) is a position vector in comoving cosmological co-ordinates, and $\bold{k} = (k_x, k_y, k_\parallel)$ is the Fourier dual to that vector.
-For the sake of notational brevity, we will occasionally make use of the vectors $\bold{k_\perp} = (k_x, k_y)$, $\boldsymbol{\theta}=(\theta_x, \theta_y)$, $\bold{r_\perp}=(r_x, r_y)$, $\bold{u} = (u, v)$.
+where \(\mathcal{M}\) is the cosmological region of space for which the power spectrum is being constructed, \(V_\mathcal{M}\) is the cosmological volume of that region, \(\bold{r} = (r_x, r_y, r_\parallel)\) is a position vector in comoving cosmological co-ordinates, and $\bold{k} = (k_x, k_y, k_\parallel)$ is the Fourier dual to that vector.
+In this analysis, the primary beam, $A$, the frequency tapering function, $\Psi$, and the brightness temperature map, $I$, are more readily expressed and understood in terms of angular co-ordinates $\boldsymbol{\theta} = (\theta_x, \theta_y)$ and the observed frequency of emission, $f$, hence the listed arguments of these functions above.
+For the sake of notational brevity, we will also occasionally make use of the vectors $\bold{k_\perp} = (k_x, k_y)$, $\bold{r_\perp}=(r_x, r_y)$, $\bold{u} = (u, v)$.
 Conversions between different co-ordinate systems and estimators can be found in various references, such as \citet{Morales2004} and \citet{Liu2014a}.
 For the relatively narrow frequency bands considered in typical EoR analyses, the relation between comoving line-of-sight distance to a narrow emitter and its observed frequency of emission is very nearly linear i.e. for the purposes of calculation, the following relationship is justified:

-Here, $f$ is the observed frequency, while $\hat{\beta}$ and $\hat{\gamma}$ are coefficients that can be determined by some fitting procedure.
-This allows the Fourier transform over the line of sight coordinate to be directly written as a Fourier transform over frequency instead, which is both helpful when considering observational quantities and also what is done in the practice of power spectrum estimation.
+The slope of this linear relation, $\beta$, is given in terms of the speed of light, the central redshift of the observation, the frequency of the 21-cm radiation in the rest frame, and other cosmological parameters.
+See equation 4 of \citet{Morales2004}.
+Physically, $c_0$ is the extrapolated comoving distance at infinite redshift, which is not meaningful by itself since the relationship is not genuinely linear.
+In this case, the constant merely serves to make the linear relation consistent with the universe's geometry for the relevant redshift.
+A linear relationship allows the Fourier transform over the line of sight coordinate to be directly written as a Fourier transform over frequency instead, which is both helpful when considering observational quantities and also what is done in the practice of power spectrum estimation.